Racso777/FlashAttention/README.md

 ## Block-Sparse FlashAttention Algorithm

 Given a predefined block sparsity mask M ∈ {0, 1}, we can easily adapt the flash attention algorithm to only compute the nonzero blocks of the attention matrix.
 The algorithm is identical, except we skip zero blocks.
+For large sequence lengths 𝑁, 𝑠 is often set to 𝑁^−1/2 or 𝑁^−1 log 𝑁, resultingin Θ(𝑁√𝑁) or Θ(𝑁 log 𝑁) IO complexity.

 ## Methods
 This paper follows the MLPerf 1.1 guidelines to train BERT-large, utilizing the LAMB optimizer, a 3.75e-3 learning rate, a 448 batch size, and capping at 7100 steps.
 Training ceases when validation accuracy for masked language modeling hits 72.0%, with the run-time recorded.
 The training leverages FP16 precision with Apex AMP at O2 optimization.